-In 1990, Beth became the Executive Assistant to the Bureau of Environment in the new Department of Environment and Conservation.
-In that position, she assisted with legislation and had oversight responsibilities of ten divisions within the Bureau.
-Winstead was also the Commissioner’s representative on the Solid Waste Control Board, Air Pollution Control Board, Underground Storage Tank Board and Water Quality Control Board.
+In 1990, Beth became the Executive Assistant to the Bureau of Environment in the newly minted Department of Environment and Conservation.
+In that position, she assisted with legislation and held oversight responsibilities of ten divisions within the Bureau.
+Winstead was also the Commissioner’s representative on the Solid Waste Control Board, Air Pollution Control Board, Underground Storage Tank Board, and Water Quality Control Board.

 In 1995, Beth was appointed as the Assistant Chief Clerk of the Tennessee House of Representatives.
 She then joined the staff of Mayor Phil Bredesen as his chief lobbyist on Capitol Hill where she was instrumental in bringing the Tennessee Titans NFL team to Tennessee.
-She also served as a member of his legislative team representing the Mayor’s office before the Metro Council, where the building of Bridgestone Arena and the addition of the Nashville Predators have revitalized downtown Nashville.
+She also served as a member of his legislative team representing the Mayor’s office before the Metro Council, where she played a significant role in the building of Bridgestone Arena and the addition of the Nashville Predators, which were paramount in the revitalization of Nashville’s world famous Broadway.

-She is married to Brigadier General Kurt Winstead and they have two daughters, Bridget and Mary Hannah.
+She is married to Brigadier General Kurt Winstead, USA, Retired, and they have two daughters, Bridget and Mary Hannah.

-The contacts Beth has made across the state are strong and diverse.
-She has strong and enduring relationships across both aisles and her lobbying skills are well respected by every legislator in the Tennessee General Assembly.
+The contacts Beth has made across the state are abundant and diverse.
+She possesses strong and enduring relationships across both sides of the aisle and her lobbying skills are well respected by every legislator in the Tennessee General Assembly.